Unsupervised Discovery of Object-Centric Neural Fields: Experiments

-The results are presented in Table~\ref{tab:seg-nv-ABO} and Figure~\ref{fig:segmentation}.
-On synthetic~\roomhard~scenes, our method outperforms existing methods in all metrics.
-Notably, no baseline method can produce reasonable segmentation results in real-world~\kithard~scenes.
-Specifically, uORF binds all objects to the background, resulting in empty object segmentation; BO-QSA fails to distinguish different object instances; COLF produces meaningless results on novel views as light fields do not guarantee multi-view consistency.
-In contrast, thanks to object-centric modeling, \model better distinguishes the foreground objects and consistently produces satisfactory scene segmentation results, demonstrating its effectiveness in object-centric representation learning.
-Moreover, \model can handle scenes in which objects occlude each other.
-Please see Appendix~\ref{appendix:additional-qualitative} for more results.
+\myparagraph{Unsupervised object segmentation in 3D.} We evaluate the object discovery quality by object segmentation in 3D.
+We render a density map $\mathbf{d}^i$ for each latent $i$ and assign each pixel $p$ a segmentation label $s_p = \mathrm{arg\,max}_{i=0}^{K}\mathbf{d}_p^i$ in the input view and novel views.
+We show our results in Table~\ref{tab:seg-nv-ABO} and examples in Figure~\ref{fig:segmentation}.
+From Table~\ref{tab:seg-nv-ABO}, we see that our \model outperforms all existing methods in all metrics.
+From Figure~\ref{fig:segmentation}, we observe that no prior method can produce reasonable segmentation results in real-world~\kithard~scenes.
+Specifically, uORF binds all objects to the background, resulting in empty object segmentation; BO-QSA fails to distinguish different object instances; COLF produces meaningless results on novel views.
+A fundamental issue in these methods is that they lack appropriate object priors to handle the ambiguity in disentangling multiple objects.
+In contrast, \model can discover objects in real-world scenes.
+Moreover, \model can handle scenes where objects occlude each other.
+We provide more visualization results in Appendix~\ref{appendix:additional-experiments}.